Luismd2025/MonitoringCPU-RAM-NET/README.md

    The command: kubectl rollout restart command in the next step will ensure the new image is used.

              docker build -t cpu_ram_monitor:latest -f MYdockerfile .
+   #run the command: docker images
+      you will see the image name: <cpu_ram_monitor> in the repository

-4. Install the monitoring tools, in this case(prometheus, grafana, alertmanager, Node Exporter):
+5. Install the monitoring tools, in this case(prometheus, grafana, alertmanager, Node Exporter):

 ```
 helm upgrade --install promegralert-stack prometheus-community/kube-prometheus-stack \